aws/copilot-cli/site/content/blogs/apprunner-vpc.en.md

 `copilot app init apprunner-vpc`

-Once you execute that command, Copilot will use a folder named `./copilot` to hold special YAML configuration files, called _manifests,_ that will enable you to easily deploy containerised applications on the AWS using Copilot.
+Once you execute that command, Copilot will use a folder named `./copilot` to hold infrastructure-as-code YAML configuration files, called _manifests,_ that will enable you to easily deploy containerised applications on  AWS using Copilot.

 Your next step is to create an environment for the application where you will deploy your services.
-With AWS Copilot it is possible to create different environments that logically isolate the deployments of our applications in a very easy way.
+With AWS Copilot it is possible to create different environments that logically isolate the deployments of our applications in separate accounts and regions.
 A common use case is to have a test environment and a separate production environment where applications are deployed only when they have been validated on the test environment.
 For the scope of this post, you will only deploy the services to a testing environment named _test_ that you create with the following command:

 ```
 copilot env init \